b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Now, using this method (that relies on probability distribution) you will be able to look through any bet that I will offer you and choose only those that serve you well.
 OK, so what is a probability distribution anyway, well it is just the value that probability takes for any possible outcome.
 We can represent it graphically by using any of [Julia's plotting libraries](https://juliapackages.com/c/graphical-plotting).

 Here, I'm going to use [Makie.jl](https://docs.makie.org/stable/) which seems to produce pleasing to the eye plots and is simple enough (that's what I think after I read its [Basic Tutorial](https://docs.makie.org/stable/tutorials/basic-tutorial/)).
+Nota bene also its error messages are quite informative (once you learn to read them).

 ```jl
 s = """